dart-lang/site-www/src/_guides/language/language-tour.md

 assert(Color.blue.index == 2);
 ```

-To get a list of all of the values in the enum,
+To get a list of all the enumerated values,
 use the enum's `values` constant.

 <?code-excerpt "misc/lib/language_tour/classes/enum.dart (values)"?>